20 Caves In Slovenia You Gotta See

 17. Jama Vilenica Cave

-Located close to Sezana, this cave is open from May to October, and you need to be part of a group of ten or more to take the guided tour.
-The cave is made out of Cretaceous limestone and is well-lit, allowing visitors to enjoy the beautiful stalactites and stalagmites.
+Located near Sezana, this cave is open from May to October.
+To take the guided tour, you need to be part of a group of ten or more.
+The cave is made of Cretaceous limestone and is well-lit, allowing visitors to enjoy the beautiful stalactites and stalagmites.

-The first tour of the cave dates back as far as 1633, making it one of the oldest on record, allowing visitors to check out the beautifully named Hall of Fairies, where you can stand on a balcony and view the astonishing sights before you.
+The first tour of the cave dates back to 1633, making it one of the oldest on record.
+Visitors can check out the beautifully named Hall of Fairies, where they can stand on a balcony and view the astonishing sights before them.
 The path around the cave is long and not too difficult to walk.
 However, proper footwear is recommended.

 18. Antonijev Rov Cave